-The NDGAP initiated the withdrawal of international protection status of 59 persons and issued a decision on withdrawal in a total of 140 cases in 2020.
-As opposed to previous years, the NDGAP did not provide a breakdown of the data based on citizenship and type of international protection status with regard to 2020.
+The NDGAP initiated the withdrawal of international protection status of 237 persons and issued a decision on withdrawal in the case of 349 persons in 2021, which is a huge increase compared to previous year (see AIDA report 2020 reporting about only 59 initiated withdrawal procedures).
+The NDGAP did not provide a breakdown of the data based on citizenship and type of international protection status with regard to 2020.
+In 2021 the withdrawal decisions concerned 218 refugees and 131 beneficiaries of subsidiary protection.

-In 2020, the matter of status withdrawal based on national security reasons came into the forefront of the HHC as a result of the relatively increased number of such cases concerning not only beneficiaries of international protection but also third-country nationals residing otherwise lawfully in Hungary.
+In 2020, the matter of status withdrawal based on national security reasons came at the forefront in the HHC’s work, as a result of the relatively increased number of such cases concerning not only beneficiaries of international protection but also third-country nationals residing lawfully in Hungary.
 According to the Asylum Act, the Counter-Terrorism Office (CTO) and the Constitutional Protection Office (CPO) involved in the asylum procedure might establish that the third-country national poses a threat to the national security without any further reasoning.
-In these cases, the underlying data substantiating the national security threat is classified by these special authorities with reference to the protection of public interest, i.e. the activity of Hungary concerning its national security.
-The opinions on the special authorities oblige the NDGAP to withdraw the international protection status.
+In these cases, the underlying data substantiating the national security threat is classified by the security agencies with reference to the protection of public interest, i.e.

-The Classified Data Act provides for the possibility for the person concerned to request the concerning classified data from the special authorities.
-However, as per the experience of the HHC there has been no cases when the access was granted.
-Furthermore, even if the access was granted, the law does not provide for its usage in the procedure.
+The Classified Data Act provides for the possibility for the person concerned to request the cognizance of the concerning classified data from the special authorities.
+However, as per the experience of the HHC, there has been no cases in which access was granted in 2020 and 2021.
+Furthermore, even if the access would be granted, the law does not provide clearly for its usage in the procedure.
 Due to the lack of efficient mechanism by which the person could get access at least to the essence of the reasoning as it is required by the CJEU and the ECtHR set out in its relevant case-law and in the absence of the permission for its usage, the person concerned is not in the position to effectively challenge the decision of the NDGAP before the courts.
 Consequently, HHC is of the view that in these cases the right of the beneficiary of international protection to adversarial proceedings, the principle of equality of arms, his/her right of access to files, to defence and to be heard, as well as the right to an effective remedy and finally the right to a competent authority deciding on withdrawal are equally violated.
+Noticing these shortcomings, on 27 January 2021 the Metropolitan Court in Hungary stayed the judicial review procedure of a Syrian refugee whose status had been withdrawn based on national security grounds and referred five questions to the CJEU to be interpreted in a preliminary reference ruling (case C-159/21).
+In September 2021, the HHC, in cooperation with the Polish Helsinki Foundation for Human Rights (Poland) and Kisa (Cyprus), published a Comparative Report on Access to Classified Data in National Security Immigration Cases in Cyprus, Hungary and Poland.
+The HHC interviewed in December 2021 one of their clients affected by the unlawful national security invoking practice of the NDGAP on how her life and that of her family was affected by the fact that after 20 years the Hungarian authorities see her stay in the country as a risk to national security.

 Hungarian law further contains two provisions regarding the withdrawal of protection status that are in breach of EU law, namely the one based on the commission of a serious crime and the other based on the re-availment of the country of origin’s protection with regard to persons with subsidiary protection.

-Due to the aforementioned CJEU judgment, the relevant provisions of the Asylum Act were amended with the effect of 1 January 2019.
-However, according the HHC, the new regulation is still not in line with Qualifications Directive since it excludes again the possibility for the decision maker to carry out a full investigation into all the circumstances of the individual case concerned.
+Due to the aforementioned CJEU judgment, the relevant provisions of the Asylum Act were amended coming into effect on 1 January 2019.
+However, according the HHC, the new regulation is still not in line with the Qualification Directive, since it excludes the possibility for the decision maker to carry out a full investigation into all the circumstances of the individual case concerned.
 The amended relevant provision now declares that a person cannot be recognised as a refugee, or as a beneficiary of subsidiary protection, who has been sentenced by the court:

 - for imprisonment of five years or more for the intentional commission of a criminal offense;